yglcode/how_work_flow/README.md

      isolation of fallible logic/code into a independent unit (failure domain) which can be managed separately:
        * unit for performing timeout, retry, heartbeat-monitor and
        * history record:
-           whenever a task/activity complete successfully, its invocation arguments/results can be recorded in event history db
+           whenever a task/activity function call start or complete, its invocation arguments and results will be recorded in event history db
           + flyte: optional, caching results can avoid duplicated tasks calls
           + cadence: fundamental, necessary for workflows fault tolerance